yaroslavros/agent2agent-auth-framework/draft-agent2agent-kasselman_lombardo-agent2agent-auth.md

 --- abstract

 This document proposes a framework for secure agent-to-agent (A2A) interactions leveraging existing standards such as OAuth 2.0 and the Workload Identity Management and Secure Exchange (WIMSE) architecture.
 Rather than defining new protocols, this document explores how existing and widely deployed stnadards can be applied or extended to establish agent-to-agent authentication and authorization.
-By doing so, it aims to provide a framewrok within which to identify protocol gaps, align terminology, and guide future standardization efforts for secure A2A communication.
+By doing so, it aims to provide a framewrok within which to identify use of existing standards and identify gaps and guide future standardization efforts for secure agent-to-agent authentication and authorization.

 --- middle